DejanGegic/FrostBite/docs/md/extended.md

 #### Using the `decrypt.key`

 This is probably the simplest part.
 Just put the `decrypted.key` file in the same directory as the FrostBite binary.
 FrostBite will automatically detect the file and engage the decrypt mode.
-If you wish to run decrypt on the whole system, keep the `THIS MIGHT DESTROY MY COMPUTER` file in the same directory as the FrostBite binary, as this tells it to scan the whole system.
+If you wish to run decrypt on the whole system, keep the `THIS MAY LOCK MY DATA PERMANENTLY` file in the same directory as the FrostBite binary, as this tells it to scan the whole system.
 If you wish it to only scan the current directory, just add the `decrypted.key` file to the directory you wish to decrypt and run FrostBite.

 [🔝Go to top](#frostbite)